 Calculating your life insurance needs

-There are several strategies you could use to figure out how much life insurance you should purchase.
+There are several strategies that can help you figure out how much life insurance to purchase.
 You might choose to speak with a certified financial planner who can assess your financial situation and make a recommendation based on your family’s potential needs.
 You can also use a free life insurance calculator to give you a general idea of how much coverage may be necessary for you.

 Another option is to use one of the popular models devised by insurance companies and financial experts.
 Here are three common approaches that might help you pick a life insurance coverage limit:

 The old “how much life insurance do I need” rule of thumb was to take your income and multiply it by 10.
 This was the industry’s standard for many years.
 However, this fails to account for several things.

 Most notably, it does not take into account your family’s living expenses.
 This could vary wildly if you have one child or four.
 Moreover, it does not account for single-income families.

 As grim as it sounds, it’s important to ask yourself what would happen if you and your partner both die and only one has coverage?
 The 10 Rule left many questions unanswered.
 In its place came the Dime Formula, which takes into account the following: